Types Of Psychosis: Exploring How Psychotic Disorder Variations Affect Behavior

 Rather than a diagnosable mental illness, psychosis is usually seen as a group of psychological symptoms associated with a disconnection from reality, which may include disorganized thinking, delusions, and hallucinations.
 People with psychotic symptoms may be unaware of or have limited insight into their current mental state.

-Psychosis, also referred to as a psychotic break or psychotic episode, generally refers to a single incident, while a psychotic disorder typically involves repeated occurrences or patterns.
+Psychosis, also referred to as a psychotic break or psychotic episode, generally refers to a single incident, while a psychotic disorder is a mental health condition that typically involves repeated occurrences or patterns.
 Studies show that between 1.5% and 3.5% of the adult American population may meet the clinical criteria for a psychotic disorder diagnosis, but a much more significant percentage of the population may experience at least one psychotic symptom during their lifetime.
 Recognizing the early warning signs and seeking treatment from a healthcare provider may help improve outcomes for people who experience psychosis.

 Recognizing the types

 Recognizing the types of psychosis includes understanding its key symptoms: hearing voices (auditory hallucinations), having false beliefs (delusions), and experiencing disorganized thinking, among other symptoms.
 These symptoms can significantly affect a person's ability to distinguish reality, which can affect their daily life.
-Non-bizarre delusions, such as believing one is under surveillance, and grandiose delusions, where an individual may believe they have extraordinary abilities, are also common.
+Non-bizarre delusions, such as believing one is under surveillance, and grandiose delusions, like the idea that one has extraordinary abilities, are also common in people with psychosis.

 Psychosis can occur for many reasons and presents with a wide variety of psychological, cognitive, behavioral, emotional, and physical symptoms.
 According to the National Institute of Mental Health, between 0.25% and 0.64% of American adults may be diagnosed with schizophrenia or another psychotic disorder.
 Below, we’ll take a deeper dive into some common causes and types of psychosis.